Top of the 9th at Ebbets Field. The National League leads the American League, 7-6.

 "Oh, not that crap again," Crash says.

-"Senora Annie is right, Crash," says a deep voice behind them.
+"Señora Annie is right, Crash," says a deep voice behind them.
 They turn around, and it's Pedro Cerrano.
-"He stole Jobu's rum.
+"Rose stole Jobu's rum.
+Is very bad to steal Jobu's rum.
 Is very bad."

 Minnesota Twins owner Billy Heywood, Chicago Cubs pitcher Henry Rowengartner, California Angels fan Roger Bomman and Los Angeles Dodgers broadcaster Scotty Smalls, all grown up now, can't help but laugh with the legendary Cleveland Indians slugger.
 Although Smalls can't help but wonder where he's seen Mann before.